If you want a healthy breakfast with minimal ingredients, allow me to direct you toward the best protein pancakes you’ve

 - 130g (1 Cup) Cake Mix of Your Choice

-- 2/3 Cup Diet Soda (or Seltzer) of Choice
+- 2/3 Cup Seltzer or Diet Soda of Choice

 - Add your cake mix and protein powder to a large bowl and give it a quick mix to fully combine them.

-- Add the diet soda while lightly mixing the batter.
-Mine needed exactly 2/3 cup, but the exact amount will depend on the absorbency of your cake mix and protein powder.
-We want a somewhat thick, but still pourable batter.
+- Add the diet soda while lightly mixing until you have a thick but pourable batter.
 Do not overmix as we do not want to flatten the carbonation.

 - Set the batter aside and heat your pan or skillet over low-medium heat for a few minutes.

 - Spray your pan with nonstick spray and use a spoon to add the batter to your pan.
-Each protein pancake should be roughly 2 large spoonfuls of batter, and you can fit 2-3 in your pan at one time depending on the size of your pan.
+Each protein pancake should be roughly 2 large spoonfuls of batter, and I find that spooning the batter leads to much rounder pancakes than pouring.

-- Let cook for about 1.5 minutes, then flip and cook for another 1-1.5 minutes on the other side.
+- Let then pancakes cook for about 1-2 minutes, then flip and cook for another 1-2 minutes on the other side.
 Adjust the cook time based on how light or dark you like your pancakes, and you can always flip them back if you find they are not quite a golden brown.

 - Remove the protein pancakes from the pan and repeat until all your batter is used.